-A student taking days off is responsible for contacting instructors and making up the class material missed.
+A student taking days off is responsible for contacting instructors and making up the missed class material.

-A student requesting time off for vacation can cancel that request with no penalty
+A student requesting time off for vacation can cancel that request with no penalty.

 This policy is not applicable for bereavement leave unless the student takes more time off than identified in the Program Policy on Leaves #722.8.24.35.